Simone Strobel coronial inquest: Ex-school cleaner Brett Groth claims he saw Toby Moran in bombshell evidence

 Simone Strobel and Tobias Suckfuell.
 Credit: Unknown/Channel Seven

-In 2005 he had helped police create a composite sketch of the man he saw and described him as possibly 40-50 years of age but now said he was obviously wrong and the man in the police sketch Comfit was the man in a photograph he saw later in a local newspaper and identified as Mr Moran.
+In 2005 he had helped police create a composite sketch of the man he saw and described him as possibly 40-50 years of age but now said he was obviously wrong.
+The man in the police sketch was in fact the man in a photograph he saw later in a local newspaper - identified as Mr Moran.

 When asked why he had not said anything in 2005 or 2006 before the 2020 $1 million reward was offered, he sobbed he was too scared.

-“I suppose I was scared … I had a young family and people who do these things … I was a bit scared,” Mr Groth said, confirming the fist time he had mentioned this other than to his wife was this morning to the Crown lawyers assisting the coroner.
+“I suppose I was scared … I had a young family and people who do these things … I was a bit scared,” Mr Groth said, confirming the first time he had mentioned this other than to his wife was on Friday to the Crown lawyers assisting the coroner.

-Mr Moran’s barrister Tim Game SC asked whether he really believed the man he saw was the same man even though he described him as middle aged and with grey or black hair as opposed to Mr Moran then as a blond 24-year-old and he agreed it was a different description.
+Mr Moran’s barrister, Tim Game, SC, asked whether he really believed the man he saw was the same man given the disparities in appearance.
+He had described him as middle aged with grey or black hair, as opposed to Mr Moran who was at the time a blond 24-year-old.
+He agreed it was a different description.

 Lismore local Jaime Vidler denied ever making the comment and said those who overheard him make such an utterance might have confused him saying he killed Germans on his PlayStation in the Medal of Honour Second World War game.